home I index I latest I glossary I introductions I e-mail I about this site

 She came from Alburgh, and at first I thought she meant Aldburgh in Suffolk, and she said it again, Ar-brer, and showed me on a map.
+How narrow was the single bed we shared, how intense those brief few weeks.
 And she loved me more than I could possibly have loved her, for I had already met the woman who would become my wife.
 And so it was messy, and then it ended.
 But Alburgh still existed, of course, and so coming here I remembered.

 The church and the school survived, but only because this was now a commuter village.
 Every morning, hundreds and hundreds of white-collar workers left their identical modern houses and piled up the A10 to Cambridge.
 I knew nobody there anymore - my grandmother was dead, and all my relatives had left, or were lying under the frozen turf of the little cemetery.
 It made me sad.
 I thought that perhaps this was what growing old was, seeing change and resenting it.
 I was entering my mid-forties, which seemed like some kind of rubicon, although of course none of us can ever go back.
 And so I liked Alburgh because it appeased my sense of loss, as if something might survive after all.